cekrem/cekrem.github.io/content/posts/refactoring-towards-cleaner-boundaries.md

 ## Next Steps

-In part 4, we'll explore how to handle **cross-cutting concerns** like caching and logging while maintaining our clean architecture.
-We should probably implement more Markdown rendering features as well.
+In part 4, we'll explore how to handle **cross-cutting concerns** like caching and logging, and not least proper error handling, while maintaining our clean architecture.
+I should probably implement more Markdown rendering features as well.
+And we need to handle the index file with menu items and all that.
 Stay tuned!

 > **Pro Tip**: When refactoring, focus on one architectural boundary at a time.
 It's tempting to fix everything at once, but incremental improvements lead to better results.